-- Use a stand mixer.
+Use a stand mixer or hand mixer.
 In order to get ingredients mixed perfectly, use a stand mixer with a beater blade.
 Make sure you beat the butter and sugars together really well until it is smooth.
 Butter chunks are good in homemade biscuits, flaky pie crusts and buttery scones, but not in cookies.

-- Add M&Ms…or chocolate chips.
-We often use one cup of mini M&Ms (or mini chocolate chips) and one cup of regular M&Ms. This helps the candy be more evenly distributed so you get candy in every bite!
+Add M&M candies…or chocolate chips.
+We often use one cup of mini M&Ms (or mini semi-sweet chocolate chips) and one cup of regular M&Ms. This helps the candy be more evenly distributed so you get candy in every bite!

-- Add a few M&Ms on the top of the cookies before baking.
+Add a few M&Ms on the top of the cookie dough balls before baking.
 This is purely for looks, but no one will be able to deny those colorful candies calling out to them!

 Double Chocolate M&M Cookies

-- Add in the flour, cocoa, baking soda and salt.
+Add in the dry ingredients: flour, cocoa, baking soda and salt.
 Mix for 30 seconds, just until the mixture is combined.
 Do not overmix.

-- Add in the M&M's and mix until combined.
-Note: We often use one cup of mini M&Ms and one cup of regular M&Ms. This helps the candy be more evenly distributed so you get candy in every bite!
+Using a rubber spatula, fold in the M&M's until combined.
+Note: We often use one cup of mini M&Ms and one cup of regular M&Ms. This helps the candy be more evenly distributed so you get candy in every bite.

-- Drop the batter by rounded teaspoons onto baking sheets lined with a silicone baking mat or parchment paper.
+Use a 2" cookie scoop to drop the batter onto baking sheets lined with a silicone baking mat or parchment paper.
 Space the cookie dough balls about 2" apart.
 These cookies will not spread much, but if you want them to be extra thick, refrigerate the dough about an hour.
 This is not necessary though and in the pictures shown, we did not refrigerate the dough.

-- Bake the cookies in a 350 degree oven for 8-10 minutes.
-If you want the cookies to stay soft and chewy, do not overbake.
-We bake ours for about 9 minutes.
+Bake the cookies for 10 minutes or until they are set.
+If you want the cookies to stay soft and chewy, do not over bake.